 Roles and Responsibilities

-The Graduate School: The Graduate School provides the following services related to the employment of Graduate Assistants and Graduate Hourly Appointees.
+The Graduate Office: The Office of Graduate Studies provides the following services related to the employment of Graduate Assistants and Graduate Hourly Appointees.
 This includes

 - Acts as an advocate for graduate students at the institutional, state and national levels.